 - Earning capacity of each spouse.

 - Tax consequences for each spouse.

 - Financial resources of each spouse.

 If you are considering a divorce in Florida, you may be entitled to alimony.
 You may also be wondering if you will have to pay support to your spouse.
 In either circumstance, it is essential to protect your rights and ensure that your financial future is secure.
 I am an experienced divorce lawyer and I want to guide you in your divorce.
-Call me to learn more about your options and to have a no-obligation phone consultation directly with myself.
+Contact me today to schedule your in-depth one-hour consultation.